newtonkwan/royal-game-of-ur/README.md

 1.31.19 -- start version 2.0

-2.1.19 -- completed a simplified 3x4 version that can easily be played by running 'python play.py'
+2.1.19 -- completed a simplified 3x4 version that can easily be played by running 'python play.py'.
+Added ability to simulate games with agents that play randomly.
+Conducted some basic analysis in discoveries.txt